Close Menu

 The Iran conflict has been a direct catalyst for Lockheed Martin’s contract activity, and the numbers reflect it.

 Since the start of the conflict, the Pentagon has established multiple new contracts with Lockheed Martin in addition to existing agreements.
-Earlier this month alone, two major awards landed, according to the company’s earnings materials.
+Earlier this month alone, two major awards landed, as reported by the company’s earnings materials.

 • A $4.7 billion contract to accelerate production of PAC-3 missile segment enhancement interceptors, Reuters reported.

-• A $1.9 billion contract to continue C-130J maintenance and aircrew training systems, according to Lockheed Martin.
+• A $1.9 billion contract to continue C-130J maintenance and aircrew training systems, as reported by Lockheed Martin.

 Lockheed Martin and the Department of Defense also signed multiyear framework agreements to increase munitions production during the quarter, in a direct response to consumption rates in the Middle East theater.